Rate Limit

 <Accordion title="How is the rate limit window calculated?">

-We use a sliding window approach that tracks requests over the past 60 seconds.
-Each request timestamp is recorded, and requests older than 60 seconds are removed from the count.
+We use a sliding window approach that tracks queries over the past 60 seconds.
+Each query timestamp is recorded, and queries older than 60 seconds are removed from the count.

 </Accordion>